It's Never too Late...to start studying!

 So I get to the library, it’s freer now because it’s late, so there’s an empty study room for me, talk about favour.
 For some reason, from the moment I made that decision to call my friend, I felt this peace, this peace that surpassed my understanding.
 The word of God had said lean not on your own understanding, (Proverbs 3:5) and the peace of God that surpasses all understanding shall be with you in all your ways (Philippians 4:7).
 At that point, I was no longer leaning on my own understanding, if I was to do that I would never have called up the girl in my class, because I would have been wasting time.
 But I was leaning on the promises of God and he was filling me with peace.

 So I’m in the study room, this is a girl that might fail her exam in a few hours, but I’m thinking about my friend that was on her way.
 I asked myself what topic I knew that I could teach her, so I remembered that I had answered a question on 'sanctions' on the mock exam and I had done really well, so I knew something after all.
 At that point the only topic I knew for a six questioned exam was ‘sanctions’, meaning I could only answer one question, and rather than leaning on my own understanding and trying to read more topics, so at least I could attempt more questions, I was calling up a girl in my class, to teach her the only thing I knew.
 She came into the library, it was about 11pm.
 I brought out my jurisprudence mock exam script and I taught her everything I knew about 'sanctions'.
-I told her not to worry that she would do well and she would not fail because God was with her.
+I told her not to worry that she would do well.
 It was funny because I wish I believed that for myself at that point.
 When I was done teaching her, she left around 1am, so I stayed back in the library.
 When I say my God is amazing, I’m not lying.

 Rather than feeling like, I had wasted time, I felt better, I felt more confident about the exam, I felt this hard work and drive.
 I was only a few hours from my exam, which I knew only one topic for but I just had this reassurance that God would go before me.
 I would be lying if I said I didn’t feel fear because I did.
 But one thing I’ve learnt in life is that faith is not the absence of fear, but it is knowing that even if you feel fear, your faith is bigger than that fear.
 So I started reading topic by topic, a few hours before the exam.
 And just like that, God sent me help from everywhere.
 One of my friends came in from nowhere and she saw me making notes and she said “Tunrie I don’t think you should still be making notes, since the exam is tomorrow, that’s wasting time, just read and try and retain”, I had told her earlier how I had read the wrong chapter and wasted time, now she was determined to help me save time.
 A few hours after, another of my friends came in with encouraging words as well, he said I should just keep on going and I could do it.
 That night too, I ran into my friend on my course (drinking coke lol) in the library (he was very good at jurisprudence, so good at it that at such a crucial hour, he had no textbook on him and he was drinking coke lol that's how ready he was), I told him I was worried about the exam, and he encouraged me too, he went over all the topics with me and after speaking to him, I was more confident in what I knew.
 Another girl in my class also explained some topics to me that night.
 That was God sending me help and encouragement from everywhere.
 He was encouraging me because I had encouraged someone else.

 As I walked away, I just beamed like nothing else, I saw one of my friends in the library on my way home and she said “we made it, it’s over” and I beamed back, I was so happy, it was finally over.
 This is a digression by the way but it’s one of those funny memories I don’t want to forget lol, so on my way to the library, I entered the lift with these three girls from my class, they had all written the same exam as me and they were all friends.
 They were standing in the lift looking so petrified like they had all just seen ghosts.
-They stared at each other for like thirty seconds, then one of them belted out “I’m so confused, I did the question on sanctions and I’m so confused” another one said “ when I got half way I realised I shouldn’t have done that question on sanctions” the last one said “I don’t think I understood what the question meant”.
+They stared at each other for like ten seconds, then one of them belted out “I’m so confused, I did the question on sanctions and I’m so confused” another one said “ when I got half way I realised I shouldn’t have done that question on sanctions” the last one said “I don’t think I understood what the question meant”.
 Their faces at the start killed me, there’s no moral from this story though.
 Just trying to show you what a Jurisprudence exam does to you lool.
 The questions are real Jamb questions.
 Even I was unsure of my fate but I was leaning close to someone who knew my fate.

 As I walked back to my room, I had ‘overwhelmed by big daddy weave’ playing in my ears and it was the right song for the moment because I was so overwhelmed.
 God had really overwhelmed me with His love.
 Just a few hours ago I was crying that I would fail and now I left the exam feeling satisfied.
 I was just so happy and thankful.
 It was over.
 I felt this huge weight being lifted off me.
 I could relax; there was no exam the next day or the next week.
 I got into my room and then I shoved all my books into a box, every single notebook, textbook, lecture slide, everything, one after the other.
 Then I zipped up the box and threw it under my bed.
 I had dreamt of this moment for so long!
 It was the best feeling! and then I fell on my bed, sleep! at last!